C

 External LLM support complements rather than replaces Roblox's built-in Assistant—you can use both, choosing the built-in option for quick Studio-specific tasks and external LLMs for complex, multi-step development work.

 Roblox's built-in Assistant remains tightly integrated with Studio's interface, offering instant suggestions, documentation lookup, and Studio-specific shortcuts.
 It's optimized for the most common development tasks and requires no external setup.
 With recent updates, the built-in Assistant has gained powerful new capabilities: it can now start and stop playtests, simulate player input, and even work autonomously to reproduce issues, validate fixes, and iterate independently.
-These automation capabilities enable workflows where the Assistant can test and refine code without constant developer intervention.
+The addition of the dedicated playtest subagent further enhances these automation capabilities, enabling workflows where the Assistant can spawn test characters, run through gameplay scenarios, and validate implementations without constant developer intervention.
+The April 2026 introduction of Planning Mode adds another layer of sophistication, helping ensure the Assistant truly understands your intent before generating code.
+The newest Data Model search subagent makes the built-in Assistant even more effective at navigating complex game hierarchies efficiently.

 External LLMs, by contrast, offer more powerful reasoning, better handling of complex requirements, and the ability to leverage cutting-edge AI models as they're released.
+With Quick Connect, setting up external LLMs is now easier than ever, removing a previous barrier to adoption.
 Think of the built-in Assistant as your quick reference tool and external LLMs as your senior developer consultant.
-Use the Assistant for "how do I create a part?" or autonomous testing workflows, and external LLMs for "design a scalable inventory system with trading, crafting, and persistent storage."
+Use the Assistant for "how do I create a part?" or autonomous testing workflows with Planning Mode for more complex features, and external LLMs for "design a scalable inventory system with trading, crafting, and persistent storage."
 Many developers report using both in their workflow—letting each tool handle what it does best.

 What Does This Mean for AI-Driven Game Development?